ThiagoMotaIta/Brand-new-Bank-Transictions-Application/README.md

-# Simplified banking system - Thiago Mota 📜
+# Simplified banking project - Thiago Mota 📜

-Welcome to **Readme of simplified banking Project**!
+Welcome to **Readme of simplified banking project**!

 ## About the Project ☕️